$R^2$ corrections to holographic heavy meson dissociation: Spectral function with higher derivative correction

 Then one can get the spectral function

 Using the parameters of Eq.(\ref{eqav5}), we can calculate the spectral function of charmonium and bottomonium with numerical method.
 In calculations, we set AdS radius $L$ to be 1.

-In Fig.~\ref{fig1}, we plot spectral functions of charmonium at $T=0.15$ GeV for different values of $\lambda_{GB}$.
-The resonance state can be described by the bell shape.
-One can observe that the first peak corresponds to the 1S state, $J/\Psi$.
-Another short and small peak corresponds to the 2S state.
-It is quite obvious that the 2S state dissociates gradually as increasing $\lambda_{GB}$.
-In Fig.~\ref{fig2}, we plot spectral functions of charmonium at $T=0.2$ GeV for different values of $\lambda_{GB}$.
-It is found that the height of the 1S state peak decreases with increasing $\lambda_{GB}$ while the width of the peak increases with increasing $\lambda_{GB}$.
-It indicates that $\lambda_{GB}$ enhances the dissociation of charmonium in Gauss-Bonnet gravity.
+In Fig.~\ref{fig1}, we present the spectral functions for charmonium at $T=0.15$ GeV for various values of $\lambda_{GB}$.
+The quasiparticle state is characterized by the bell-shaped profile of the spectral function.
+The first and second peaks correspond to the 1S state ($J/\Psi$) and the 2S state, respectively.
+From the results shown in Fig.~\ref{fig1}, it is evident that increasing $\lambda_{GB}$ leads to a reduction of the 2S state.

+In Fig.~\ref{fig2}, we plot the spectral functions for charmonium at $T=0.3$ GeV for different values of $\lambda_{GB}$.
+The peak width is inversely proportional to decay rate, suggesting the stability.
+It is obvious that increasing $\lambda_{GB}$ causes the spectral function peak to decrease in height and broaden in width, indicating the promotion of the dissociation effect of $J/\Psi$.

-In Fig.~\ref{fig3}, we plot spectral functions of bottomonium at $T=0.23$ GeV for different values of $\lambda_{GB}$.
-It is found that the 2S state of bottomonium dissociates gradually as increasing $\lambda_{GB}$.
-In Fig.~\ref{fig4}, we plot spectral functions of bottomonium at $T=0.35$ GeV for different values of $\lambda_{GB}$.
-We can observe that the height of the 1S state ($\Upsilon$) peak decreases with increasing $\lambda_{GB}$ while the width of the peak increases with increasing $\lambda_{GB}$.
-It means the $\lambda_{GB}$ enhances the dissociation of bottomonium.
+In Fig.~\ref{fig3}, we present the spectral functions for bottomonium at $T=0.2$ GeV with different values of $\lambda_{GB}$.
+The first and second peaks represent the 1S state ($\Upsilon(1S)$) and the 2S state, respectively.
+The results shown in Fig.~\ref{fig3} indicate that the 2S state gradually diminishes as $\lambda_{GB}$ increases.

+In Fig.~\ref{fig4}, we show the spectral functions for bottomonium at $T=0.3$ GeV for various $\lambda_{GB}$ values.
+The peak corresponds to the 1S state ($\Upsilon(1S)$).
+We observed that the peak height decreases as $\lambda_{GB}$ increases, while the peak width increases with increasing $\lambda_{GB}$.
+It indicates that $\lambda_{GB}$ enhances the dissociation effect of $\Upsilon(1S)$.